-The proposed project would increase the intensity of use of the project site by introducing a total of 19 dwelling units and two parking spaces to replace an office use, surface parking, and a vacant lot.
-Therefore, the proposed project would contribute to annual long-term increases in GHGs as a result of residential operations that result in an increase in energy use, water use, wastewater treatment, and solid waste disposal.
+The proposed project could increase the intensity of use of the project site by replacing a two-story commercial building, currently housing an independent school, with 37 dwelling units and 3,583 square feet of retail space.
+Therefore, the proposed project could contribute to annual long-term increases in GHGs as a result of residential operations that result in an increase in energy use, water use, wastewater treatment, and solid waste disposal.
 Construction activities would also result in temporary increases in GHG emissions.

 The proposed project would be subject to regulations adopted to reduce GHG emissions as identified in the GHG reduction strategy.
-As discussed below, compliance with the applicable regulations would reduce the project's GHG emissions related to transportation, energy use, waste disposal, wood burning, and use of refrigerants.
+As discussed below, compliance with the applicable regulations would reduce the project's GHG emissions related to transportation, energy use, waste disposal, volatile organic compounds (VOCs) and wood burning.